hazelcode/tea/README.md

 # TEA Programming Language

 TEA is a modern, minimalist programming language, designed to be lightweight, easy to learn, and powerful.
-It is inspired by languages such as JavaScript, Dart, and C#.
+It is inspired by languages such as TypeScript, Dart, and C#.

 ## Project Goals